emacs-java/eclipse_goto_editor/README.md

 # Goto Editor
-This little plugin helps you to browse resources with the 'Explorer' of your platform from
+This little plugin helps you to

-Eclipse package explorer or resource navigators and Open selected file with your
+1. Browse resources with the 'Explorer' of your platform from Eclipse package explorer or resource navigators

-system editor(customable).
+2. Open selected file with your system editor(customable).

+3. Open shell in current selected file path.

 Just select a resource and launch the [Goto ...] menu item from this resources context pop-up menu.

 You can setup your preferred browser or finder program in Eclipse preferences.

-This plugin has been tested on win32, linux and MacOSX panther and Tiger platforms.
+This plugin has been tested on win32, linux and MacOSX platforms.

 This product includes software developed by the EasyStruts project team (http://easystruts.sf.net).